 COURT TO OFFER MINIMUM CONTINUING LEGAL EDUCATION BENCH CONDUCT AND DEMEANOR TRAINING FOR ATTORNEYS INTERESTED IN BECOMING TEMPORARY JUDGES

-The training is one of several requirements attorneys must complete for consideration to serve as a temporary judge.
+The training is one of the several requirements attorneys must complete for consideration to serve as a temporary judge.
 Attorneys who have been a member of the State Bar of California for 10 years are eligible to apply as a temporary judge.
 See below for training details:

 The Court is the program sponsor and is approved as a provider of Minimum Continuing Legal Education (MCLE) credit by the State Bar of California (Provider No. 485).
-This training is intended for participants interested in applying to the Court’s Temporary Judge Program.
+The training is intended for participants interested in applying to the Court’s Temporary Judge Program.

-This training program will qualify for MCLE credit by the State Bar of California in the amount of three hours of participatory credit: one hour will apply to elimination of bias in the legal profession credit; one hour will apply to legal ethics credit; and one hour will apply to general credit (of which zero hours will apply to prevention, detection and treatment of substance abuse/mental illness that impairs professional competence), as appropriate to the content of the
+This training program will qualify for MCLE credit by the State Bar of California in the amount of three hours of participatory credit: one hour will apply to elimination of bias in the legal profession credit; one hour will apply to legal ethics credit; and one hour will apply to general credit (of which zero hours will apply to prevention, detection and treatment of substance abuse/mental illness that impairs professional competence), as appropriate to the content of the program.

 Please be advised that the decision to appoint any attorney as a temporary judge is within the discretion of the Presiding Judge.
 An assignment to serve as a temporary judge does not constitute an employment relationship with the Court.

-For further information on the Temporary Judge Program including requirements, disqualification, etc., see California Rules of Court, Rules 2.810-819, 10.740-10.746; Code of Ethics, Canon 6D.
+For further information on the Temporary Judge Program, including requirements, disqualification, etc., see California Rules of Court, Rules 2.810-819, 10.740-10.746; Code of Ethics, Canon 6D.

-|You can see the full notice here.
+You can view the current notice here.